marxin/texi2rst-generated/sphinx/gccint/generic/expressions.rst

 .. envvar:: REAL_CST

-  FIXME: Talk about how to obtain representations of this constant, do comparisons, and so forth.
+  .. todo:: Talk about how to obtain representations of this constant, do
+    comparisons, and so forth.

 .. envvar:: FIXED_CST